sourceduty/Revolution/README.md

 #

-Alex: _There is an overwhelming 27 significant ongoing tech revolutions._
+Alex: _There is an overwhelming amount of significant ongoing tech revolutions._

 #